 Northforce section of No 12 Commando in operations in the Norwegian Fjords.

 A combined operations raid on Axis shipping in the harbour at Kopervik, Norway.
 Only one Commando took part but the men were grouped together under the title of No 14 Commando.
+The raiders managed to sink several ships using limpet mines, but were eventually captured.

 Night of 31st May/1st June.
 This was a planned operation by 100 men from No 12 Commando at St Valery en Caux which was aborted after the raiding party were spotted by German naval forces.